maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 **In this post, I will walkthrough the R code used for our 2018 paper, which takes a confirmatory factor analysis (CFA) approach to addressing the factor structure of ADHD symptoms in adults.**

+Before I get into the analysis, here is some information about our dataset:
+- We started with a dataset from three samples from parents of children with and without ADHD (n = 673, 430 females, and 243 males).
+- Getting the right subset of data for the analyses was a bit tricky.
+We had to worry about a couple important factors: *independence* and *equal n for males and females* For instance, in some cases, only mothers participated; in others, the men and women were couples parenting the same child.
+- To tackle these issues, we did the folloiwng:
+\t - To ensure *independence* of the data, male and female partners from within the same family were not included (i.e., only one parent from each two-parent family was randomly chosen to be included).
+\t - In order to create a final dataset with an *equal number of males and females*, we randomly selected 215 males out of the 243 males, and then included the remaining females who were not coupled with the 215 males.
+- The resulting sample included 215 males and 215 females.

 ```r
 #Hancock Mueller#
 HancockMueller<-function(x){